GeekDream-x/IDOL/README.md

 Extract logic-related texts and give them LCP labels after tokenization with the help of the functions in ~~utils.py~~.
 Here, we take RoBERTa for example, the IDOL pre-training dataset for RoBERTa is available at [GoogleDrive](https://drive.google.com/file/d/1D_LOSJ1bC4UF1G5gCLe6_NmJaoe1oyjf/view?usp=sharing).

 ## IDOL Pre-training
-During pre-training with IDOL, models learns via MLM and LCP simultaneously as follows:
+- During pre-training with IDOL, models learns via MLM and LCP simultaneously as follows:
 <div align="center">
 <img src=./imgs/IDOL-pretraining.png width=40% />
 </div>

+- About the training environment dependencies, please refer to `./idol_environment.yml`.
+As for the library `transformers`, please use the one provided in this repo `./transformers`.

-Examples of checkpoints further pre-trained with IDOL are available at:
+- Examples of checkpoints further pre-trained with IDOL are available at:

 |**Model**|Link|Model|Link|
 |:-------:|:-------:|:-------:|:-------:|